vacationlabs/monad-transformer-benchmark/README.md

 # Overview

-Minimal code to demonstrate the severe performance drop incurred when the monad transformers of Scotty & Lucid are combined, i.e. `ScottyT` and `HtmlT`
+Minimal code to demonstrate the severe performance drop incurred when the monad transformers of Scotty & Lucid are combined, i.e. `ScottyT` and `HtmlT`.
+Take a look at the benchmark numbers below of `tranScottyBareLucid` and `transScottyTransLucid` - almost a 100ms drop in this synthetic benchmark.
+In the real-life application code where I first noticed it, it was a 200ms performance penalty.

 # Discussion